jjinking/learn-haskell/NOTES.md

 ### Custom types

-- Think of the Haskell type/data system as 3 tiers:
+Think of the Haskell type/data system as 3 tiers:
-  - Type class, i.e. Show, Num, which can be **subclassed**, which define behavior, similar to interfaces in Java
+  1. Type class, i.e. Show, Num, which can be **subclassed**, which define behavior, similar to interfaces in Java
-  - Value types, which are *instances* of a *type class*
+  2. Value types (ADT, or Algebraic Data Types), which are *instances* of a *type class*
-  - Value, which are instances of a *value type*
+  3. Value, which are instances of a *value type*

 - Use `class` keyword to create a custom type class
-- Use `data` keyword followed by camelcase name of the type to create *value types*
+- Use `data` keyword followed by camelcase name of the type to create *value types* (ADT)
 - `deriving` is used to show that the value type implements an interface (a type class)
   - If you use `deriving`, haskell will automatically generate an instance of `Show` for the new type.
 - Instead of `deriving`, use `instance` keyword to make instances of typeclasses to customize behavior for the appropriate functions